BrentLayne/llm-prompts/README.md

 A repository of LLM prompts that can be served over MCP to your LLM.
 Write once, prompt anywhere.

 ---

 ## Features

+- A collection of useful LLM prompts [src/llm-prompts](./src/llm-prompts/)
-- Exposes LLM prompts via MCP
+- LLM prompts exposed via MCP
+- Easily extendable for additional LLM prompts
 - Built with TypeScript and the official MCP SDK

-- Hot-reload development workflow with yarn and tsx
-- Easily extendable for additional LLM prompts
+--

+## Available prompts

+### `getPlanningInstructions`

+- **Description:** Provides detailed, step-by-step planning instructions for LLM-assisted software development.
+Use this tool to help a software developer and LLM collaboratively create a robust, actionable plan for implementing a software change, including best practices for clarifying requirements, structuring tasks, and managing dependencies.
+- **Returns:** The full contents of [`llm-prompts/planning-instructions.md`](../llm-prompts/planning-instructions.md)

+### `getGitCommitInstructions`

+- **Description:** Returns best-practice instructions and examples for writing semantic git commit messages.
+Use this tool to help a developer or LLM generate clear, conventional commit messages that communicate the intent and context of code changes, following the semantic commit format.
+- **Returns:** The full contents of [`llm-prompts/git-commit-instructions.md`](../llm-prompts/git-commit-instructions.md)

 ---